iamkhs/Jwt-Authentication/README.md

 ## Project Overview

 The project showcases the implementation of JWT authentication using Spring Security and Spring Data JPA.
-It provides a robust foundation for securing your application's endpoints and managing user authentication using tokens.
+It provides a robust foundation for securing the application's endpoints and managing user authentication using tokens.

 ## Features